Mughlai shahi paneer recipe, a wonderful & rich paneer curry for your naan, kulcha and jeera rice.

 Cashew Nuts lend a wonderful creamy taste and almonds adds a rich texture and flavor.
 If you prefer to make a lighter curry you can reduce cashews and increase almonds.

 In few recipes you will find only cashews.
-You can also make shahi paneer with cashews alone but almonds add a nice flavor and texture.
+You can also make shahi paneer with cashew paste alone but almonds add a nice flavor and texture.

 Onions– onions along with nuts and yogurt is the base of this curry.
 Please do not reduce the quantity of onions as it will alter the volume of gravy.